erenyusufduran/path/09-blockchain/01-hyperledger/05-sawtooth-vs-fabric.md

   - **Identity Transaction Family:** It will preserve all the permissioning data for validators and even transacting nodes with their public key, thus giving you a digital identity.
   - **Seth Transaction Family:** This family is extremely necessary as it offers Ethereum Virtual Machine compatibility for the platform.
 So, using this, you can run smart contracts in Solidity.
   - **Sabre Transaction Family:** It’s also another family that will help you run smart contracts.
 But here, you can run it on a WebAssembly (WASM) virtual machine.
 In reality, it will help you run the contract on-chain.

+## What is Hyperledger Fabric?

+<a href="https://101blockchains.com/hyperledger-fabric/">Hyperledger Fabric</a> is another popular open-source distributed ledger system under Hyperledger – an enterprise <a href="https://101blockchains.com/blockchain-consortium/">blockchain consortium</a>.
+In reality, Hyperledger always wants a collaborative environment for their projects.
+Therefore, all of their projects are the result of the collaboration of different high-end enterprise companies.

+For instance, Hyperledger Fabric architecture is actually a collaboration between Hyperledger and IBM.
+Anyhow, just like all other platforms in the market, Fabric comes with its own share of protocols, standards, consensus, APIs, ledger systems, smart contracts, and so on.

+But you will see that this platform is a bit different as well.
+The most prominent difference is that this platform is not public but rather permissioned.
+So, it’s mostly suited for enterprise needs.
+Any public domain can’t use this platform for its blockchain solutions.
+Also, now there is a new version out called <a href="https://101blockchains.com/hyperledger-fabric-2-0/">Hyperledger Fabric 2.0</a>, which includes many features.

+### What Are the Benefits of Hyperledger Fabric?

+- **Open-Source**
+  First of all, Fabric is a full blockchain open-source project for you to use.
+Therefore, you won’t have to pay a single dime to use it.
+More so, Hyperledger already has the files and codes uploaded on GitHub.
+So, it’s quite easy to access all the codes from that as well.

+  Therefore, if you are a developer or a company with a strong development team, you can just use that to make your blockchain solution.

+  Another great factor of this platform is that it offers all the features without any initial lock-ins.
+So, use the code, change it as you please; it’s all up to you and your company.

+- **Suitable for Wide-Ranging Industry**
+  Yes, Fabric is suitable for a wide range of industries.
+There are many <a href="https://101blockchains.com/hyperledger-fabric-use-cases/">Hyperledger Fabric use cases</a> that are suitable for enterprise environments.
+As a matter of fact, because it’s so popular when it was first released that there are tons of examples for you to check out now.
+Many high-end enterprise companies are using Fabric as the backbone of their solutions.

+  So, you have real-life proof that it works and can deliver what it actually promises.
+But if you want to learn how to use it, you should check out a tutorial or even get a certification that will cover this.

+- **Quality Code**
+  The best part about Hyperledger Fabric is that it comes with a high quality of codes.
+More so, they are very careful about any new updates.
+When they add any new updates, they review and test out their codes many times to see if they have any issues.

+  Thus, when it comes to Fabric, you can opt for more quality over quantity.
+If you notice properly, you’ll see that every single <a href="https://101blockchains.com/hyperledger-project/">Hyperledger project</a> takes a lot of time to go live in the markets.
+And Fabric is definitely among them.

+  Therefore, you can always expect the best of the best quality codes from this platform.

+- **Higher Efficiency**
+  If we start to compare Fabric with other platforms in the markets, you will be surprised to find the result.
+In reality, Fabric beats every single of them with higher efficiency.
+More so, the developers of this platform ensure that it can take on a lot of workloads.

+  That’s why it offers more than 2000 transactions per second.
+But how does it achieve it?
+Well, the architecture of this platform separates the transaction processes from the ordering services.
+Therefore, nodes have specific goals to follow, and everything gets distributed among the nodes for that.

+- **Modular Design**
+  Another huge benefit of Fabric is that it offers a modular structure for your enterprise blockchain needs.
+It’s also one of the greatest additions of Fabric architecture.
+In reality, it adds up a lot of functionality to the system and makes it crazy customizable compared to any other platform in the market.

+  It’s definitely, on the whole, another level.
+Hyperledger doesn’t want to limit your innovation.
+Thus, it makes sure to include as many features as it can for you to check out.
+That’s why you’ll see so many use cases with one single platform in the background.
+Can you imagine that?

+  In reality, if you want to add a completely foreign feature, you can simply just plug it in and use it.
+Yes, it’s that simple to do.
+We will cover more about this topic later on in the Hyperledger Fabric vs Sawtooth Lake comparison section.